The bulk of my mathematical research is on reverse mathematics and

 Medvedev lattice is third-order arithmetic.
 Given

-My research in computer science consists of work on several projects
+My undergraduate research in computer science consisted of work on

 Shafer, Golan Yona, Jean YH Yang, and David M. Lin.
 Novel subdomains of the mouse